hu-jx/breadandjam/README.md

    1. We found a significant overlap between the projected probability distributions of real and fake images, leading to a close-to-1 best probability threshold used[^1]: 0.99476 (5.s.f)
    2. This could be due to fake images having stronger and much easier-to-detect features, while real images were found to be more heterogenous with no unifying features to detect.
 2. Runtime limitations
-   1. VAE reconstruction along with precomputing features may take a relatively long run time on a normal CPU compute
+   1. VAE reconstruction along with precomputing features may take a relatively long run time due to limited compute memory

 **Development of idea**